SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 You'll have to decide your own policy on speaker scores.
 I, for one,  believed speaker scores shouldn't be given in mock for a few reasons:

-- Speaker scores are such a scam, different judges give different speaker scores, and brackets are also unclear and judges may not know, "how relevant is 'frequently relevant'."
+- Speaker scores are such a scam, different judges give different speaker scores, and brackets are also unclear.
+The manual also feels like it's up to interpretation.
+Judges may not know how relevant 'frequently relevant' really is.
 - At least with feedback you can give everyone feedback and criticize them all.
 With public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc. (at least in the eyes of an average fresher).
 - There's no real benefit of 'extra motivation to grind' when you give people speaker scores.
 - When they've already had a bad day, shit speaks can further mess them up.